Commercial model

 How the M16 Infinity communicates with your network, smart home devices, cloud services, and companion apps.

 The M16 Infinity by Yeedi integrates 14 distinct technology components across sensing, connectivity, intelligence, and interaction layers.
-The physical platform features a height of 95mm (3.74 in), a weight of 5.3 kg (11.7 lbs) robot only, a top speed of Not officially disclosed, providing the foundation on which this technology stack operates.
+The physical platform features a height of 95mm (3.74 in), a weight of 5.3 kg (11.7 lbs) robot only, providing the foundation on which this technology stack operates.

 The perception layer is built on Embedded dToF LiDAR, AIVI 3D 4.0 Camera, 3D Structured Light, TrueEdge Edge-Cleaning Sensors, Cliff Sensors, Carpet Detection Sensor.
 These work in concert to give the robot a detailed understanding of its operating environment.
 This multi-sensor approach provides redundancy and enables the robot to function reliably even when individual sensors encounter challenging conditions such as low light, reflective surfaces, or cluttered spaces.